ibm-cloud-docs/hs-crypto/settings-dual-auth.md

 The dual authorization capability is available only through the
 {{site.data.keyword.hscrypto}} key management API.
-To find out more about accessing the {{site.data.keyword.hscrypto}} key management APIs, check out [Setting up the API](/docs/hs-crypto?topic=hs-crypto-set-up-kms-api).
+To find out more about accessing the {{site.data.keyword.hscrypto}} key management API, check out [Setting up the API](/docs/hs-crypto?topic=hs-crypto-set-up-kms-api).
 {: preview}